-- 10 scatter plot of the Δ O3 index versus the Δ T index (see Sect.
-2).
-A clear positive correlation (0.85, significant at more than 99.9%) between the modeled total ozone and temperature anomalies is found.
-The relationship between the ERA40 temperature and the NIWA total ozone is located very close to the regression line, providing evidence for the physical consistency of the relationship found by the model results during ENSO. - 15 Moreover, Fig. 5 shows that the positive correlation appears also for the 9 realizations from the SOCOL model and possibly the 5 realizations from the MRI model, and that spread among the models is comparable to the spread among the same-model realizations of either SOCOL or MRI.
-These results indicate that the non-linearity of the system appears to play a dominate role, possibly obscuring differences due to model formulation and that unkilot the interval unrichility in the lawse strategy have a division unit. - 20 formulation and that whilst the internal variability in the lower stratosphere during winter/spring can be large, the relationship between ozone and temperature anomalies is robust.
+Figure 5 reports a scatter plot of the ΔO_3 index versus the ΔT index.
+This figure shows that the ENSO response in ΔO_3 and ΔT for the majority of the models is located in the upperright quadrant, in agreement with the signature from observations.
+Moreover, a clear positive correlation (0.85, significantat more than 99.9%) between the modeled column ozone and temperature anomalies is found.
+This relationship is consistent with the one expected from inter-annual variability.
+Indeed, the slope deduced from Fig. 5 (about 5 DU/K) is close to the slope calculated using the ERA40 temperature and NIWA column ozone from the pool of all the individual years (about 5.5 DU/K; not shown).
+Moreover, Fig. 5 shows that the positive correlation appears also for the 9 realizations from the SOCOL model and possibly the 5 realizations from the MRI model, and that the spread among the models is comparable to the spread among the same-model realizations of either SOCOL or MRI.
+These results indicate that the cause of the spread in the modeled responses is physical (as opposed to be due to unphysical biases in the models), and it is due to modeled internal variability.
+The internal stratospheric variability appears to play a dominant role, possibly obscuring differences due to model formulation.